 Why Is My Homebrew So Carbonated?

 Homebrew could be over-carbonated due to using too much carbonation sugar, bottling the beer too soon, or using poor quality yeast.
-Ensure you use yeast that is ideal for your beer.
+Make sure you use yeast that is good for for your beer.
 For instance, use a bottom-fermenting yeast if you are brewing lager beer.
 If you are brewing ale beer, use a top-fermenting yeast.

 How Can Brewers Mitigate the Risk of Machinery Breakdown?